Aconitum lycoctonum

 Aconitum is bumblebee-pollinated (genus Bombus).
 A. lycoctonum is mainly pollinated by Bombus hortorum in the lowlands and Bombus gerstaeckeri in the highlands, both species being long-tongued bumblebees which are able to reach the nectar at the end of the nectaries.
-The flower's nectar also attract other insects, including flies, and short-tongued bumblebees such as B. wurflenii, which act as nectar robbers but may also occasionally pollinate.
+The flower's nectar also attract other insects, including flies, and short-tongued bumblebees such as Bombus wurflenii, which act as nectar robbers but may also occasionally pollinate.

 Like all species in the genus, it is poisonous.
 All parts of the plant contain a multitude of alkaloids.
 These alkaloids act primarily on the muscular endplates.
 Alkaloids gigactonine, demethylenedelcorine, 14-O-methyldelphinifoline, and pseudokobusine, lycoctonine, lycaconitine, and myoctonine have been isolated from roots and seeds of A. lycoctonum.
 Gigactonine was found to be the main alkaloid in the flowers, along with 6-Oacetyldemethylenedelcorine (1) and 6-O-acetyl-14-O-methyldelphinifoline, 14- O-methyldelphinifoline, and lycoctonine.
 The toxicity of alkaloids in A. lycoctonum are much lower than that of A. napellus.
 Indeed, A. lycoctonum also does not possess the main alkaloid of A. napellus, aconitine, and while A. napellus was used for its antipyretic and analgesic properties until recent times, the medical use of A. lycoctonum seems to have become obsolete far earlier, it mention limited to ancient texts.